Newspaper Page Text

 He had been in the army for

-twenty vyears.
-He married twice.
+twenty years.
+He married twice

 His first wife was a colored wom

-an.
-When she died., French told
+an, When she died, French told

-- members of his family that he was
+members of his family that he was

 going to cross the gap between the